 Server-side modules are Java classes that are configured on a per-application basis.
-They are dynamically created at application instance startup.
+They are dynamically created at application instance startup and run at the full speed of the server.
 Typically, module classes are bound to .jar files that are located in the [install-dir]/lib folder.
 Modules can leverage third-party libraries or built-in Java functionality if the dependent .jar files are copied to the [install-dir]/lib folder.
-Modules are added to an application configuration by adding a <Module> entry to the <Modules> list in the application's Application.xml file.
+Modules are added to an application configuration by adding a <Module> entry to the <Module> list in the application's Application.xml file.